The Lender's Guide to HOA Documents and Condo Approvals

 Condo Questionnaire

-This is the single most important document for lender underwriting.
-The condo questionnaire (Fannie Mae Form 1076 for full review, Form 1077 for limited review) provides a structured set of data points about the project.
+The condo questionnaire is the single most important document for lender underwriting.
+The condo questionnaire (Fannie Mae Form 1076 for full review, Form 1077 for limited review) gives you a structured set of data points about the project.

 - •Total number of units and percentage sold